mgt306/Restaurant-Reviewer/README.md

 ## Cool Features You Should Check Out

-1) Mapbox flyto animations allows users to enjoy a smoother experience
+1) Mapbox flyto animations using React hooks and callback functions, allows users to enjoy a smoother experience when using our home page map.
+In the home page map, users will start their viewport at their live requested location, marked by the white marker.
+In the New York area, user's can explore our pre-determined set of restaurants marked by the teal colored markers.
+When clicked on, restaurant information will be shown in a popup attached to it's marker and a flyto transition will smoothly take the user's viewport to the restaurant marker on the map.
+When the popup is closed, the viewport will smoothly transition back to users location.

+2)

+3)